orblivion/ntfy/.sandstorm/README_DETAILS.md

     [ ] Update instructions accordingly, maybe?
 Do I want instructions for this?
         * Do I keep all my existing topics?
 Or at least the same notification configs for UnifiedPush even if it changes topics?
             * You have to recreate the non-UnifiedPush ones manually.
-            * The UnifiedPush ones will eventually be re-created.
-You may have to nudge your apps to make them connect.
+            * The UnifiedPush ones, you may have have to delete, and go through the setup process again with the apps.
-            * All the old topics, UnifiedPush and otherwise, will stay around until you manually delete them.
+            * Look for all of the expected topics to be present, and connected to your new grain.
         * The jettison-restart strategy (in case of compromise) isn't awful but it takes a minute.
 - [x] Do UnifiedPush messages get cached?
 Are there any other differences with UP?
     * Answer: Whether or not they do, it seems that if you're offline at the relevant time, you will miss the message.
 This seems to be not true for non-UP messages.